MicrosoftDocs/dataexplorer-docs/data-explorer/proof-of-concept-playbook.md

 Here are the typical subject areas that are evaluated with Azure Data Explorer:

-- **Data Ingestion and processing**: Data sources, data formats, ingestion methods, connectors, tools, ingestion policies, streaming vs batch ingestion
+- **Data Ingestion and processing**: Data sources, data formats, ingestion methods, connectors, tools, ingestion policies, streaming vs queued ingestion
 - **Data Storage**: schema, storage artifacts such as tables and materialized views
 - **Policies**: Such as partitioning, update, merge
 - **Querying and visualization**